ishansmishra/ishansmishra.github.io/_posts/GRPO.md

 GRPO is an elegant evolution in policy optimization.
 By leaning into **group-wise comparison**, it simplifies the RL pipeline and reduces overhead—while maintaining strong performance.

 ---

-Want to dive deeper into GRPO or implement it from scratch?
-Stay tuned for a follow-up post with code, eq